FG-s-Modlists/FGs-Modlists-Site/content/dnddc/mcm.md

   - Sexuality: Pick your character’s preference.
 - Rebuild & Clean
   - Click Import Settings, then exit the MCM and wait until you see a message stating "Creature Animations Installed" before continuing.
+  - For slower computers: Wait an additional 30-60 seconds ("Creature Animations Installed" may show a second time), then continue.
 ### SexLab Survival
 - Settings
   - Click Import Settings.
 When it says Actioning Settings, exit the MCM, then wait for a popup to appear saying "SLS: Import settings complete".
 - Settings
   - Map & Compass Mechanics: Disabled
+- Exit the MCM and wait for "SLS: Pickpocketing Lists Updated" message to appear before continuing.
 ### Simply Balanced
 - Save & Load
   - Click Load Custom Settings, confirm, then wait for it to say "Settings loaded."